Geeksltd/Zebble.Billing/README.md

 }
 ```

-The `BillingContext.Initialize` call (without providing any argument), leads to the default options and you only need to do the followings.
-First of all, you have to update your `Config.xml` file and add the following line.
+The `BillingContext.Initialize` call (without providing any argument), leads to the default options and you only need to add the following line to your `Config.xml` file.

 ```xml
 <Billing.Base.Url value="http://<YOUR_SERVER_URL>" />